 Due diligence checks may occur at eligibility or decision-making stages.
 We use this information to verify the information you provide in the application and to identify issues and risks.
-See Section 12.3 for information on how we use the information you provide to us.
+See section 12.3 for information on how we use the information you provide to us.

-7.1 Who will approve grants?
+7.2.
+Who will approve grants?

-The Program Delegate who is a manager within the department with responsibility for administering the program decides which grants to approve taking into account the application eligibility and the availability of grant funds.
+The Program Delegate who is a Manager in the Business Grants Hub within DISR decides which grants to approve taking into account the application eligibility and the availability of grant funds.